HicaroD/dotfiles/README.md

-sudo pacman -S flameshot # for screenshots sudo pacman -S xclip # tool for copying things to the clipboard (useful for Neovim as well) sudo pacman -S make patch wget cmake ninja clang base-devel # Necessary for installing other packages yay anki # for english practice through cards yay comby-bin # a really powerful search and replace
+sudo pacman -S flameshot # for screenshots sudo pacman -S xclip # tool for copying things to the clipboard (useful for Neovim as well) sudo pacman -S make patch wget cmake ninja clang base-devel # Necessary for installing other packages sudo pacman -S lsof # Useful for understanding open files used by processes yay anki # for english practice through cards yay comby-bin # a really powerful search and replace
 ```